expressvpn/expressvpn_leak_testing/docs/quick_start.md

 # Quick Start

 We only focus on "single machine tests" in the Quick Start guide.
 That is, tests which can run entirely on your local device.
-Some more advanced tests cases require multiple machines networked together, e.g. a mobile device, a router device, a port spanning switch and a desktop device for collection spanned traffic.
+Some more advanced test cases require multiple machines networked together, e.g. a mobile device, a router device, a port spanning switch and a desktop device for collecting spanned traffic.

 See TODO for more details on multi-machine tests

 The test suite must always be run from a desktop device.
-We refer to this device as the "Test Orchestrator".
-For single machine tests, the Test Orchestrator is actually the device under test.
+We refer to this device as the "test orchestrator".
+For single machine tests, the test orchestrator is actually the device under test.

 ## Decide whether you want to work with a VM

 VMs provide more flexibility with regards to network configurations.
-It's much easier to configure multiple adapters, capture traffic from the guest, firewall the guests network.
+It's much easier to configure multiple adapters, capture traffic from the guest and firewall the guest's network.
 For the purpose of a "quick start" you should only need a VM if:

-* You can't provide a local DNS server to your device
+* you can't provide a local DNS server to your device:
-  * Some test cases require a local DNS server
+  * some test cases require a local DNS server,
-  * You can fail to have one if, for example, your network is specifying public DNS servers via DHCP, e.g. 8.8.8.8.
+  * you can fail to have one if, for example, your network is specifying public DNS servers via DHCP, e.g. 8.8.8.8,
-  * Using a NAT'd network adapter for the VM guest will give you a local DNS server.
+  * using a NAT'd network adapter for the VM guest will give you a local DNS server.

 ## Setup Your Machine

-First follow [Setting Up Test Machines](docs/setting_up_test_machines.md) for you machine of choice.
-We recommend using MacOS for quick start.
+First follow [Setting Up Test Machines](setting_up_test_machines.md) for you machine of choice.
+We recommend using macOS for a quick start.

 ## Run Some Tests

-To run a bunch of tests do the following
+To run a bunch of tests, do the following:

-* Pick a config file (`$CONFIG_FILE`)
+* pick a config file (`$CONFIG_FILE`),
-  * We recommend starting with `configs/auto/template_desktop_generic_tests_localhost.py`.
+  * we recommend starting with `configs/auto/template_desktop_generic_tests_localhost.py`,
-* Create an output directory somewhere (`$OUTPUT`).
+* create an output directory somewhere (`$OUTPUT`),
-* Open a shell and execute:
+* open a shell and execute:
-  * `./run_tests.sh -o $OUTPUT -c $CONFIG_FILE`
+  * `./run_tests.sh -o $OUTPUT -c $CONFIG_FILE`.

 All tests currently require root (or admin) to run.
-The suite is designed to facilitate running non-root tests, however currently most tests require root is some way or other.
+The suite is designed to facilitate running non-root tests, however currently most tests require root in some way or another.
 The suite will ask you for root permission when it needs it.

 > You should ensure that none of the test suite files are owned by root.
-You should never need to be in a root shell at any time.
-Just rely on the tests asking you for root when they need it.
+You should never need to be in a root shell at any time; just rely on the tests asking you for root when they need it.

 The test framework will output lots of information to the console.
 The default log level is INFO and should be sufficient for quick start.
 However, if you wish to up the level then use the `-l`